stilyana-petrova/CourseProject-C-/README.md

 # CourseProject-C-
-My course project from the programming course at the university - 1st year
+My course project from the programming with C++ course at the university - 1st year